5 Best Japanese Learning Games (PC, DS, Smartphone and Tablet)

 Since the focus of “Influent” is to teach players pronunciation and facilitate vocabulary acquisition, everything in the environment is named and readily identifiable through the power of a click.

 Similarly, all the audio recordings have been sourced from native Japanese speakers, ensuring that language learners are familiarizing themselves with correct pronunciation from the start.
-Those interested in “Influent” can try it out today for $9.99 USD for PC, Mac and Linux operating systems.
+Those interested in “Influent” can try it out on multiple devices, such as on PC, Mac and even smartphones!

 Website | Steam

-From Melbournian developer Sleepy Duck comes an anime-studded educational adventure that contains all the basics for picking up katakana, one of the three main Japanese writing systems.
+Released in early 2017 by Melbournian developer Sleepy Duck, “Learn Japanese to Survive!
+Katakana War” is an anime-studded educational adventure that contains all the basics for picking up katakana, one of the three main Japanese writing systems.

 With the help of over 2,000 Kickstarter backers, “Learn Japanese To Survive!
 Katakana War” almost tripled its original funding goal of $5,000 AUD and ended up raising $29,275 AUD in total, which meant stretch goals such as partial voice acting, an illustrated manga chapter and hiragana and katakana flashcards could all be realized.